mykola-ovchynnik/goit-node-rest-api/README.md

 ## Services

-The actual operations on the contacts are performed by the services defined in `contactsServices.js`.
-These services interact with the data source to fetch, create, update, and delete contacts.
+The actual operations on the contacts are performed by the services defined in contactsServices.js.
+These services interact with the data source to fetch, create, update, and delete contacts, and update the favorite status of a contact.

 ## Error Handling